There are two basic steps to get started using local content:

 Note:

-command, the tool may not download all the necessary dependencies, resulting in situations where you cannot create the desired application.
+In some cases when you use the--add-bspcommand, the tool may not download all the necessary dependencies, resulting in situations where you cannot create the desired application.
 This can happen if a dependency is referenced by a .mtb file and not in the manifest.
-To solve this problem, we recommend running lcs-manager-cli with the
+To solve this problem, we recommend running lcs-manager-cli with the--add-alloption to download the full database.

 Examples of valid BSP names include CYW943907AEVAL1F, TARGET_PMG1-CY7112, and CY8CKIT-062S2-43012.
 See